Work with Dimensions

 To set up global and shortcut dimensions

 Global and shortcut dimensions can be used as filters in Business Central, including on reports, batch jobs, ledger entry pages, and analysis views.
-Global and shortcut dimensions are always available to be inserted directly without first opening the Dimensions page.
+Global and shortcut dimensions can be inserted directly without first opening the Dimensions page.
 On journal and document lines, you can select global and shortcut dimensions in a field on the line.
 You can set up two global dimensions and eight shortcut dimensions.
 Choose the dimensions that you use most frequently.

-Changing a global or shortcut dimension requires that all entries posted with the dimension are updated.
-To change a global dimension, use the Change Global Dimensions function, but it can be time-consuming and may affect performance and tables may be locked during the update.
-Therefore, choose your global and shortcut dimensions carefully so that you do not have to change them later.
+Changing a global or shortcut dimension requires all entries posted with the dimension be updated.
+To change a global dimension, you can use the Change Global Dimensions function, but that can be time-consuming, may affect performance, and tables may be locked during the update.
+Make sure you choose your global and shortcut dimensions carefully so you won't have to change them later.
 To change a shortcut dimension, use the Change Dimensions action.

-- Choose the icon, enter General Ledger Setup, and then choose the related link.
+- Choose the icon, enter General Ledger Setup, then choose the related link.

 - On the Dimensions FastTab, fill in the fields.
 Hover over a field to read a short description.